Kreuzzeitung: Situation in the Weimar Republic

 Jewish editors continued to work at the Kreuzzeitung.
 The paper consciously set itself apart from the "ruckus anti-Semitism" of the Hugenberg press.
 While the paper cannot be described as in principle pro-Jewish, neither was it anti-Semitic.
 The personalities of the editors shaped the paper's political leanings.
 Some authors almost as a matter of course used colloquial expressions of the time such as "traitor’s reward” (Judaslohn), "Judas kiss" or "Judas politics".
 But non-Jewish politicians were also defamed as "Judas", since he was considered to be symbolic for a traitor.

 The repositioning of some conservative parties left the editors stunned.
 The Centre Party, for example, had transformed itself from a Catholic-conservative party into a Christian-democratic people's party and until the end of the Weimar Republic was in a position to form coalitions with all political groupings.
 From that point on, the Kreuzzeitung primarily disparaged not communists or socialists, but politicians of the Centre Party.
 Their denomination played no fundamental role in this.
-The paper referred to the Catholic Centre politician Matthias Erzberger as a "corrupter of the country" and a "fulfillment politician" – one who was in favor of fulfilling the treaty obligations that ended World War I – just as it did the Catholic Centre deputies Heinrich Brauns and Joseph Wirth, all of whom just a year earlier had explicitly identified with the Burgfrieden policy of Reich Chancellor Theobald von Bethmann Hollweg.
+The paper referred to the Catholic Centre politician Matthias Erzberger as a "corrupter of the country" and a "fulfillment politician" – in favor of fulfilling the obligations of the Versailles Treaty in order to show that it was impossible to do so – just as it did the Catholic Centre deputies Heinrich Brauns and Joseph Wirth, all of whom had explicitly identified with the wartime Burgfrieden policy of Reich Chancellor Theobald von Bethmann Hollweg.

 On 17 November 1919 Georg Foertsch "massively attacked republican Reich ministers" in a Kreuzzeitung article.
 In it he proclaimed that the forces opposing "this corrupted revolutionary government are gaining ground daily” and concluded with the battle cry, "We or the others.
 That is our motto!"
 The new Reich government then filed a criminal complaint.
 Foertsch received a fine of 300 marks for defamation.
 In mitigation, the court took into account "that the Kreuzzeitung represented a point of view fundamentally opposed to the Reich government and that the author had worked himself into an irritated mood against the Reich government through his thoughts and writing".